Hub Culture: Pavilions

-In 2008, Hub Culture established its first 'Pavilions', coworking project spaces in cities that offer concierge and consulting services, meeting space, on an internet enabled technology platform.
-Pavilions may be either temporary and permanent.
-They have been opened in Beijing, Bermuda, Cannes, Cancún, Copenhagen, Davos, Glasgow, Ho Chi Minh City, Ibiza, London, Los Angeles, New York City, Marrakech, Miami, Paris, Rio de Janeiro, Sacramento, Southampton, St. Moritz and Venice.
-Among these locations, in December 2009 was a Pavilion in Copenhagen to coincide with COP15, a beachfront location in Cancún to coincide with COP16, and a guest house location in Durban for COP17.
+Hub Culture operates temporary popup 'Pavilions' as live event social networking spaces powered by the digital platform.
+Temporary locations have included Copenhagen to coincide with COP15, Cancún to coincide with COP16, Durban for COP17, Sharm el-Sheikh at COP27, Dubai at COP28 and Baku, Azerbaijan at COP29.

-Between 2009 and 2020 temporary Pavilions opened in Davos, Switzerland during the World Economic Forum Annual Meeting.
-"Hub Maison" arrived in New York City for New York Fashion Week in its first fashion oriented collaboration with Sportmax.
+Between 2009 and 2025 temporary Pavilions were opened each year in Davos, Switzerland, during the World Economic Forum Annual Meeting.
+"Hub Maison" opened in New York City for New York Fashion Week in a fashion oriented collaboration with Sportmax.
 The New York Pavilion became the first Pavilion to offer contemporary retail fashion selections for sale in digital currency.
 In May 2010, Hub Culture opened the Cannes Clubhouse, a venue tied to the 63rd Cannes Film Festival in collaboration with Grey Goose.
 A private island in Croatia and Bali villa project also use Ven as a means of exchange.
-The 2011 Davos Pavilion made history with the first vehicles available for sale in Ven, with the all-electric Nissan LEAF on offer.
+The 2011 Davos Pavilion presented the first vehicles available for sale in Ven.
 In 2012, portions of the Davos Pavilion became the first in Europe to be powered by zero-emission energy from the Nissan Leaf using the Leaf-to-Home energy system.

-In 2017, The Hub Culture Innovation Campus and Beach Club in Bermuda featured expanded HubID.
-The digitial id system included objects and entities, allowing members to store Ven (currency) in company and object accounts representing digital personas, vehicles, surfboards, bicycles and other inanimate objects.